Skip to main content

 Are there opportunities to volunteer in a hospital during the school year?

-Normally, many premed students volunteer at Children's Hospital of Philadelphia or the Hospital of the University of Pennsylvania , Jefferson University Hospital in Philadelphia or at Springfield and Crozer Hospitals nearby.
-Due to the pandemic, these opportunities have been limited but will hopefully resume in the near future.
+Many premed students volunteer at Children's Hospital of Philadelphia, the Hospital of the University of Pennsylvania and Jefferson University Hospital in Philadelphia using free SEPTA passes to travel to Philadelphia.

 Do I need to do research in the summer to get into medical school?